AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/architecture.md

 ## Time on otio.schema.Clip

-A clip may set it's timing information (which is used to compute it's `duration()` or it's `trimmed_range()`) by configuring either it's:
+A clip may set its timing information (which is used to compute its `duration()` or its `trimmed_range()`) by configuring either its:
 - `media_reference.available_range`
  This is the range of the available media that can be cut in.
 So for example, frames 10-100 have been rendered and prepared for editorial.
 - `source_range`
  The range of media that is cut into the sequence, in the space of the available range (if it is set).
 In other words, it further truncates the available_range.

-A clip must have at least one set or else it's duration is not computable.
+A clip must have at least one set or else its duration is not computable.
 ```
 cl.duration()
 CannotComputeAvailableRangeError: No available_range set on media reference on clip: Clip("example", External("file:///example.mov"), None, {})